TidalWings/M-A-C-H-I-N-A/README.md

 # M A C H I N A
-Our group game project for our Mobile Games class @ Cabrillo for Spring 2019.
+Our group game project for our Mobile Games class CIS 35 @ Cabrillo for Spring 2019.
 Created in Unity (2017).

 ## Premise: